AsherTime/Yukumi/README.md

 # 🌸 Yukumi - Anime Tracker & Community

-Yukumi is a full-stack anime website where users can track their watched anime, score them, and engage in community discussions.
+Yukumi is a full-stack anime website where users can track their anime progress, score them, and engage in community discussions.
 Inspired by platforms like MyAnimeList and Reddit, Yukumi brings together tracking, scoring, and social interaction — all in one place.

 ## 🚀 Features